 “I don’t know what else to do, sir,” he said, sincerity and a strange sorrow coming through from every expression of his words and body.
 “What do you think?”

-“You’re not dismissed until I say you’re dismissed,” Captain Morgan replied.
+“You’re not dismissed until I say you’re dismissed,” Captain Carter replied.

 The Gunny started to laugh out loud.
 I turned to shush him, as best I could.
 But there was no stopping him, or the Marines around us.
 The laughing built up before dying down a bit.
 I held myself together, containing my own laughter, and waited.